-Is Gotham Knights Worth It?
+Is Gotham Knights worth it?

 After several months of cryptic hints and teasers, as well as a major delay, WB Games Montréal’s action RPG Gotham Knights is finally out for PC, PlayStation 5, and Xbox Series consoles.
 If you’ve followed the game since its 2020 announcement or have had your interest piqued by some recent gameplay videos or press coverage but aren’t sure whether to purchase it, you can discover if Gotham Knights is worth it right here with our handy review.